NHSDigital/software-engineering-quality-framework/assessment.md

 * We work well together to keep the work flowing.
 * We have a defined process which we all stick to.
 * Our process helps us deliver high quality work quickly.
+* We have stand up every day with the whole team.
-* Our daily stand up keeps us aligned and working well as a team.
+  * It keeps us aligned and working well as a team.
   * It helps us share and resolve impediments.
+* We have regular planning sessions.
+  * They involve all the people who are needed.
-* Our regular planning sessions are efficient and effective.
+  * They are efficient and effective.
+* All our code is stored in source control (e.g. git).
   * We practice [trunk-based development](https://trunkbaseddevelopment.com/) using short-lived feature branches off master.
+  * All code must be reviewed before it is merged.
   * Tests must pass before code is merged.
 * We can see when the build has broken or tests are failing and we fix them before carrying on.
 * Our definition of "done" is ready to deploy to production.